hubmapconsortium/antibody-api/README.md

 $ cd hubmap/antibody-api
 $ pwd
 /home/centos/hubmap/antibody-api
+$ git checkout production
 $ git status
 # On branch production
 $ git pull
 ```
-You should now have the most recent version of the code.
+You should now have the most recent version of the code which should be in the 'production'
+branch.
+You can also deploy other branches on 'dev' for testing.

 If there are any changes to the './instance/app.conf' file, make them now.